JacobJustice/School-Projects/README.md

 hackathon projects I worked on that I don't host the repo for.
 All of these were made in under 24 hours.

-https://github.com/sippejw/EasyCite : Allows you to easily make in text citations in a google doc from physical media
+https://github.com/sippejw/EasyCite : Allows you to easily make in text citations in a google doc pulling/quoting text from physical media

 https://github.com/sippejw/BarHelper : Measures the volume of liquid in a bottle from a raster image